benterova/benterova/content/post/about/index.md

-description = "Here's how I got wrapped up in all this coding biz" date = 2024-04-17T13:15:59-04:00 draft = true
+description = "Here's how I got wrapped up in all this coding biz" date = 2024-04-17T13:15:59-04:00 draft = true keywords = 'ruby,rails,development,software engineering'
 +++

 ## Welcome!

 It's nice to have you here.
 My name is Ben and I've been building full stack applications for most of my life.
 I currently mostly focus on Ruby on Rails, though I've loved working with various platforms and languages throughout my career.

-**TL:DR:** I taught myself to write Minecraft server mods, worked at a few unique and interesting companies, learned a lot about computers, and ended up building web applications for a living.
+**TL:DR:** I taught myself to write Minecraft server mods, worked at a few unique and interesting companies, fell in love with Ruby on Rails, and ended up building web applications for a living.

 #### 13 Year Old Minecraft Addict